fletchjp/MERG-Arduino-Software/Signals/SignalComposite/Readme.md

 I now have this working with the detectors sending a message to signals and sections.

 This can be independent of the composite arrangement.

+## SignalCombined2

+This will experiment with integration of the registration into the Composite pattern.

+I have made some progress.
+I have not worked out how to register parents as observers without having to change the separate codes.